 (b) relate to a matter referred to in subsection (2)(j).

+(6A) Regulations may provide for the Board, in relation to any scheme that is prescribed for the purposes of the Superannuation (Unclaimed Money and Lost Members) Act 1999 (Commonwealth) section 18AA —

+(a) to give any statement; and

+(b) to make any payment; and

+(c) to do any other thing,

+contemplated by that Act.

 (6) Regulations that prescribe an authority, body or person for the purposes of the definition of Employer in section 3 may specify as the day on which they come into operation a day that is earlier than the day on which they are published in the Gazette.

 (7) Regulations of the kind referred to in subsection (6) cannot be made if they will or may affect a person, except the Crown or an Employer, by —